Graham Wood (musician): Career

+In 2013, Wood founded the Perth International Jazz Festival.

-Wood contracted cholangiocarcinoma, a rare form of bile duct cancer, in 2013; he died on 19 July 2017, at the age of 45.
+Wood discovered he had cholangiocarcinoma, a rare form of bile duct cancer, in 2013.
+He underwent an operation the same year, which successfully removed the cancer from his bile ducts.

+Wood died on 19 July 2017, at the age of 45.

 Awards

 West Australian Music Industry Awards

 The West Australian Music Industry Awards are annual awards celebrating achievements for Western Australian music.
 They commenced in 1985.